Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 Abstract prop, type, view or viewtype, which defines impredicative abstract constants.
 These are comparable to `STACST_DECL` which is for abstract predicative constants.
-Usually used to encode relations.
+Usually used to declare relations or properties.

 ADDRAT_EXP